philfung/computer-use/README.md

 # Computer Use Demo for MacOS 💻

 This is a fork of [Anthropic's computer use demo](https://github.com/anthropics/anthropic-quickstarts/tree/main/computer-use-demo) modified to run on macOS.
-It allows you to experience the power and intricacies of computer use firsthand.
+It allows you to experience the power and limitations of computer use firsthand.

 <img height="300" alt="Screenshot 2024-11-06 at 3 52 59 PM" src="https://github.com/user-attachments/assets/d22cf7d3-3b72-41fb-a492-4d6404cea98d">